 Is Aralia an indoor plant?

 Polyscias Fabian is a great indoor plant but it can also be a good outdoor plant because of its wooden stump.
-Although some people are afraid of growing it indoors due to its odd appearance, it has a unique character that other collectors find attractive.
+Same as rose of jericho, although some people are afraid of growing it indoors due to its odd appearance, it has a unique character that other collectors find attractive.

 Are Aralia Fabian Easy to Grow?